alexbenderski/FinalProject_MuniMap/lib/dev-tools/report-generator/README.md

 3. Click "Generate Preview" to see the reports before writing
 4. Review the generated reports
 5. Click "Write to Firebase" to insert them into the database

+## Time Range Control

+Each status has its own independent time range with start and end date/time:
+- **Open**: Dec 1 00:00 → Dec 2 23:59
+- **Pending**: Dec 3 00:00 → Dec 5 23:59
+- **In Progress**: Dec 6 00:00 → Dec 8 23:59
+- **Resolved**: Dec 9 00:00 → Dec 10 23:59

+The generator will:
+1. Validate that time ranges don't overlap (each must end before the next starts)
+2. Ensure timestamps progress forward in time
+3. Randomly select timestamps within each range for realistic variation

 ## Generated Report IDs